Calculating FX rates: Here’s the easiest way

 The first thing you need to understand is that FX rates constantly change.
 The rate you see in the morning might be completely different than the one you see midday.
 This is because the market rises and falls throughout the day based on demand levels.

 This is challenging for many business owners because there’s often no way to predict when you’ll get the best rates.
-You usually need to hire someone who is highly specialized in this area to guide you with your decisions.
+You usually need to hire someone who's highly specialized in this area to guide you with your decisions.

 Another challenge is that different providers will display different rates.
-Depending on whether you’re using an FX provider or bank, suppliers typically won’t allow you to access true rates.
-This is because they’re looking to profit off of markups and fees attached to the true rate, which altogether is the rate you’re offered.
+Depending on whether you’re using an FX provider or bank, suppliers typically won’t allow you to access actual rates.
+This is because they’re looking to profit from markups and fees added to the actual rate, which is the rate you’re offered.

 How to find and read FX rates